 “Gustar” expresses a certain effect that something has on someone (“it is pleasing”).

-Of course, there are many other verbs which express other effects that things have on people.
-For example, the following English sentences express exactly that:
+Of course, there are many other verbs which express effects things have on people.

 - Something worries me.

 - Something scares me.

 In Spanish, all those verbs produce the same sentences structure as “gustar”.

 For the rest of this lesson, we read a list of some of these verbs:

 They all communicate the effect something has on someone:

 |entusiasmar||to delight, to thrill|

 |dar miedo||to scare, to frighten|